Contrast-Security-OSS/azure-aks-example/README.md

 1.)
 Make sure to tag the image prior to pushing to the registry using this command:

+`docker tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG]`

+2.)
+Log into Microsoft's ACR using the following command:

 ``

-2.)
+3.)
 Push a local container image to Microsoft's ACR using the 'docker' command:

 ``